 On the Day of Atonement, the live goat bears the sins of the nation.
 Many think this represents Satan as the source of sin, yet Scripture reveals the truth.

 The first commandment sets the stage for understanding Abraham's sacrifice of Isaac.
 God wanted to know: Would Abraham put Him first and have no other god?

 Moral failure compounds when self-loathing sabotages happiness.
 Only atonement can turn this depression around, providing the comfort of mental and spiritual health.

-The meal offering represents another aspect of the perfect offering of Jesus Christ.
-John Ritenbaugh shows that it symbolizes the perfect fulfillment of the second great commandment, "You shall love your neighbor as yourself."
+The meal offering represents the fulfillment of the second great commandment, "You shall love your neighbor as yourself."
 Here is how to understand this offering.

-Crucifixion is man's most cruel, inhumane form of capital punishment.
-Why did our Savior need to die this way?
+Crucifixion is man's most cruel form of punishment.
+Why did Jesus need to die this way?
 What does it teach us?
-This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"
+And was Jesus stabbed before or after He died?

 Martin Collins, maintaining that there never has been, and never will be, another death like Jesus Christ's, reminds us that Our Omniscient God, who cannot sin, knew that we would sin and, therefore, pre-ordained a sacrifice that would satisfy all legal re. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.